vterzic/pupin/readme.md

 It is never a good idea to use a precompiled binary with sensitive data.

 Instead, compile your own binaries by running `go build .`.

+## TODO
+- runtime json validation
+- nonExit flag for commands
+- colors for submenus
+- tests (doubt it)